josephpontin/devops-multi-mach-vagrant/README.md

 Use `cd /vagrant/app` to get to the app folder.

-Use `sudo npm install`, then `sudo npm start`, to start the app running.
+Use `sudo npm install`, then `sudo npm start &`, to start the app running.